Maleficent: Kingdom Hearts

-Maleficent appears as a major antagonist in the Kingdom Hearts video game series, voiced by Susanne Blakeslee in the English versions and Toshiko Sawada in the Japanese versions.
+Maleficent appears as one of the main antagonists in the Kingdom Hearts video game series, voiced by Susanne Blakeslee in the English versions and Toshiko Sawada in the Japanese versions.
 She seeks to take control of the many worlds and engulf them in darkness, with Pete acting as her second-in-command.
-She has appeared in every game in the series except for Kingdom Hearts: 358/2 Days.
+She has appeared in nearly every game in the series.